Syneri-Kes/DWV_A1/README.md

 During the data wrangling phase, the raw data extracted from Wikipedia required significant cleaning, particularly for the `box_office` field.
 A unique parsing issue was encountered due to “overlinks” in the Wikipedia source—for example, values like `F8$1...` where `F8` was an internal reference link that interfered with numeric extraction.

 To ensure that the revenue data remained purely numeric and valid for visualisation, the problematic entries were manually corrected in `films_data.json`.
-The following screenshots illustrate the difference between a standard Wikipedia link and the problematic overlink format that was fixed.
+The following examples illustrate the difference between a standard Wikipedia link and the problematic overlink format that was fixed.

 Standard reference links:
 NZ$2,215,690,000 |